moevbiz/haus-2021/src/en/pages/about/index.md

 ## Team

-Haus was founded in 2020 by Marie-Claire Gagnon, Fanny Hauser, Bruno Mokross, Julius Pristauz, Johanna Thorell und Edin Zenun.
+Haus was founded in 2020 by Marie-Claire Gagnon, Fanny Hauser, Bruno Mokross, Julius Pristauz, Johanna Thorell and Edin Zenun.
 The team is jointly managing the project and is supported by external advisors and helpers.

 ## Jury